As of April this year, Amazon Alexa is HIPAA-compliant. And as the healthcare industry continues to embrace AI technology, the implications are huge.

 Thanks to artificial intelligence, clinicians’ reach can be extended beyond their physical presence.
 AI presents additional opportunities to provide better help with an affordable cost structure.

 “It takes the number of clinical experts that exist and allows them to have greater reach,” Stein said.

 In order to embrace smart speakers and artificial intelligence in a healthcare context, patients and providers both have to trust that private data stays private.
 Is that something Amazon can guarantee?

 “The answer is yes, because of the BAA [Business Associate Agreement] and HIPAA policies that Amazon has in place,” Stein said.
 “Amazon captures their data in an extremely secure manner.
 Just because smart speakers are now being used for health applications does not mean that the information is any less secure.”

 In order to become HIPAA compliant, businesses must assess security risks and prove they have developed the appropriate technical safeguards.
 While Amazon’s encryption may be airtight, Stein says it will take time for the public to feel confident that their information is secure.

 “Trust is a more difficult hurdle to clear than technical security,” Stein said.

-Despite the initial qualms that come with smart speaker and AI tech in the healthcare industry, Stein and McClintock are confident that change is coming.
+Despite the initial qualms that come with smart speaker and AI tech in the healthcare industry, Stein is confident that change is coming.

-“It definitely is the future, because we see AI in so many portable and wearable devices today,” McClintock said.
+“It definitely is the future, because we see AI in so many portable and wearable devices today,” he said.
 “The more healthcare can tap into it, the better care is going to be.”

 “The healthcare industry has been notoriously slow to adopt technology,” Stein said.
 “That has not been the case for advanced analytics and artificial intelligence - healthcare is an early adopter of AI.
 The complexity of healthcare makes it inherently difficult to automate.
 AI is one of the first technologies that has been able to match that level of complexity.”